bfetler/bigheart/README.md

 # bigheart

 #### *Left Atrial Enlargement*
-Left Atrial Enlargement, or enlargement of the left atrium chamber of the heart, is a predictor of mortality due to cardiovascular issues, and may be associated with atrial fibrillation, sleep apnea and other diseases.
+Left Atrial Enlargement, or enlargement of the left atrium chamber of the heart, is a predictor of mortality due to cardiovascular issues, and is associated with atrial fibrillation, sleep apnea and other diseases.
 It may be diagnosed by X-ray, CT or MRI scan.

 This repo contains source code for a demo website to show software capability in aiding doctors and technicians in diagnosis of medical conditions using software data analysis.
 This website contains data about *Left Atrial Enlargement* or *LAE*.
 #### *WARNING: NOT FOR DIAGNOSTIC USE*.